michaelmagan/hydraai/README.md

 const dynamicComponent = await hydra.generateComponent(context);
 ```

+Hydra development is still early, and patterns for different types of components and apps are still being developed.
+Join the discord to chat with the developers.

 [![Join the Discord](https://discord.com/api/guilds/1251581895414911016/widget.png?style=shield)](https://discord.gg/TNgMMAUedB)

-We are running a hackathon this weekend at irl.
-We are giving away **$175 in gift cards** to our favorite projects.
-Go here to [learn more](https://docs.google.com/document/d/1_SC-cWpMyltOZPKkymZPw5lr3WD3auRfjoMfaLW6A_c/edit).

-Hydra development is still early, and patterns for different types of components and apps are still being developed.

 ## Table of Contents